eddie-energy/architecture/arc42/marketplace/runtime-view/runtime-view.md

 1. The Customer Mobile Apps of these customers show an access request notification.
 1. The customers approve/reject the access requests.
 1. The Customer Mobile Apps of the customers who approved notify the Marketplace Application.
-1. The Marketplace Application configures the data access at the AIIDA instances of the customers who approved the access requests.
+1. The Marketplace Application configures the data access on the AIIDA instances of the customers who approved the access requests.
 The AIIDA instances then start sending data to the EDDIE Framework of the eligible party.
 1. The Marketplace Application notifies the EP Web App that access has been requested.